With an IPv4 block created in Address Manager, you can split an IPv4 network into sub-networks.

 - Overwrite Conflicts—select this option to resolve network conflicts and continue to split the network.
 If selected, conflicting objects in the original network and any linked DNS records might be removed.

 - Network Name—enter names for the networks.
-The network name fields will be auto-populated if there is a pre-existing network name.
+The network name fields will be auto-populated if there's a pre-existing network name.

 Note: Conflicts with existing networks: